blackpuppy/docs/en/core-libraries/helpers/html.rst

 .. php:method:: url(mixed $url = NULL, boolean $full = false)

     :param mixed $url: A :term:`routing array`.
     :param mixed $full: Either a boolean to indicate whether or not the base path should be included on an array of options for :php:meth:`Router::url()`

-    Returns an URL pointing to a combination of controller and action.
+    Returns a URL pointing to a combination of controller and action.
-    If $url is empty, it returns the REQUEST\_URI, otherwise it generates the url for the controller and action combo.
+    If $url is empty, it returns the REQUEST\_URI, otherwise it generates the URL for the controller and action combo.
 If full is true, the full base URL will be prepended to the result::

         echo $this->Html->url(array(